ahzs645/resume/rendercv_output/Ahmad_Jalil_CV.md

 # Presentations

-**Assessing the health impacts of particulate bound metals in downtown Prince George: A health indexing study on the differential effects of high and low dust days**
+## Assessing the health impacts of particulate bound metals in downtown Prince George: A health indexing study on the differential effects of high and low dust days

-_Cascadia Symposium on Environmental, Occupational, and Population Health 2024_ | Blaine, WA
+- 2024
+- Blaine, WA

-**Particulate Matter-Bound Metals as an Assessment of Air Pollution in the City of Prince George** _UNBC Research Week 2023_ | Prince George, BC
+## Particulate Matter-Bound Metals as an Assessment of Air Pollution in the City of Prince George

+- 2023
+- Prince George, BC

-**Heavy metals and polycyclic aromatic hydrocarbons in ambient air during episodes of springtime road dust** _UNBC Research Week 2021_ | Prince George, BC
+## Heavy metals and polycyclic aromatic hydrocarbons in ambient air during episodes of springtime road dust

+- 2021
+- Prince George, BC

 # Publications